iferminm/iferminm.github.io/content/Blog/what_to_learn.md

 software engineers.

-In my case, as I know JavaScript/Typescript, Python and Java because of previous jobs, I'm focusing on learning Rust, it's a language which is growing and implements interesting concepts and I've toyed around with Smalltalk and Haskell to see what's there to learn and incorporate new practices into my coding.
+In my case, as I know JavaScript/Typescript, Python and Java because of previous jobs, maybe not all of them at an expert level but at least a general understanding so that I can tackle most of the day-to-day tasks using them.
+I'm focusing on learning Rust, it's a language which is growing and implements interesting concepts and I've toyed around with Smalltalk and Haskell to see what's there to learn and incorporate new practices into my coding.